javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 - `offsetWidth/offsetHeight` -- "outer" width/height of an element including borders.
 - `clientLeft/clientTop` -- the distance from the upper-left outer corner to its upper-left inner corner.
 For left-to-right OS they are always the widths of left/top borders.
 For right-to-left OS the vertical scrollbar is on the left so `clientLeft` includes its width too.
 - `clientWidth/clientHeight` -- the width/height of the content including paddings, but without the scrollbar.
-- `scrollWidth/scrollHeight` -- the width/height of the content including the scrolled out parts.
-Also includes paddings, but not the scrollbar.
+- `scrollWidth/scrollHeight` -- the width/height of the content, just like `clientWidth/clientHeight`, but also include scrolled-out, invisible part of the element.
-- `scrollLeft/scrollTop` -- width/height of the scrolled out part of the element, starting from its upper-left corner.
+- `scrollLeft/scrollTop` -- width/height of the scrolled out upper part of the element, starting from its upper-left corner.

 All properties are read-only except `scrollLeft/scrollTop`.
 They make the browser scroll the element if changed.